 It all started from the rebellious Contra militants.
 Had been based in Guatemala they decided to topple the Marxist government of Nicaragua.
 Rebels were against that government and forced their way into power through the fear.
 All they knew was how to bomb, assassinate, and kidnap.
 They did not accept mild methods of war, neither they were ready for negotiations.
-They were the vivid example of brutal force in action.
+They were a vivid example of brutal force in action.
 According to Human Rights Watch report, the Contras were guilty of attacking health care clinics and assassination of its workers.
 When they were kidnapping civilians they tortured and executed them.
 They did not give no quarter for women and children.
 They could carelessly deprive their captives of life, dignity and home.
 Unfortunately these barbaric militants were funded secretly by the U.S. government.
 Surprisingly, the officials of the Reagan administration continued to arm and train the Contras and provide arms to Iran.
 This operation received the title “Enterprise.”

 Why did the U. S. government do this?
 The answer is simple.
 Americans wanted to reduce international Communist control all over the world.
 They were afraid of the threat of the communism.
 But the most interesting part of it was that the President was not aware of all that.
 Central Intelligence Agency (“CIA”) became a special branch of power at that time.
 It could conduct covert wars and paramilitary activities and nobody would ever get to know about it.

 The first time the U.S. interfered openly was in 1936 since the Somoza dynasty commenced.
 President Jimmy Carter did everything not to improve Nicaraguan human rights violation.
 His foreign policy forced the Nicaraguan government to do this by cutting off all aid it had received before.